-Overall, the Neo is an intelligent dog and a capable protector.
+Overall, the Neapolitan Mastiff is an intelligent dog and a capable protector.
 They require early socialization to assure they aren’t too jumpy with new people or other canines and make a loyal family member as long as a few basic needs are met.

-Learn more about the Neo in the above video.
+Learn more about the Neapolitan Mastiff in the above video.

 Health Issues Common to the Neapolitan Mastiff Breed

 Unlike most wrinkly skinned breeds, the Neo does not commonly suffer from skin problems or infections.
 And, overall, they tend to be relatively healthy dogs.
 However, like all large breeds, there are some serious health conditions they can suffer from.

 Here are the most common health problems seen in Neapolitans.

 - Cherry eye